mukund-yedunuthala/mukund-yedunuthala.de/content/_index.md

 max_projects = 6
 +++

-I am currently studying for a Master's degree in **Computational Materials Science** at TU Bergakademie Freiberg, Germany.
-I am from Hyderabad, India, and have been living in Germany since 2019.
-I specialize in continuum (solid) mechanics, and scientific computing in Python.
-This is where I list some of my notable projects.
+I am a Computational Engineering specialist with a Master’s degree from TU Bergakademie Freiberg, Germany, and a Bachelor's degree in Mechanical Engineering from Osmania University, India.
+Since 2019, I've been living in Germany, gaining expertise in high-performance simulations, particularly in Finite Element Analysis (FEA).
+My focus areas include continuum mechanics, numerical modeling, and scientific computing, with proficiency in Python and C++.
+Below, you’ll find a selection of my projects that showcase how I apply these skills.